Amethyst birthstone of February

 The Midrash describes the amethyst as a stone that can help cure eye ailments, as well as a “dark stone with white striations,” and warns that anyone carrying it may suffer from bad dreams or become grief-stricken.

-Attributes and Healing Properties
+Attributes and Healing Properties of Amethyst

 It is believed that the amethyst balances the body’s energy centers and enhances spiritual understanding.
 According to Hindu beliefs, the amethyst can help open the third eye, which represents the soul.